sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Mean sales in regions without ads: \$111,000
 - Naive effect estimate: \$35,000 increase in sales

 However, this naive approach ignores potential confounding factors.
-Regions selected for advertising might have different characteristics (e.g., higher income levels) that also affect sales, which would bias our estimate of the advertising effect[^1].
+Regions selected for advertising might have different characteristics (e.g., higher income levels) that also affect sales, which would bias our estimate of the advertising effect.

 #### 2. Causal Graph (DAG) Analysis